 - Using idioms – Make a list of the most popular idioms and use them yourself in the right situation.
 Ask your kid whether they understand the reason behind using it and then break it down for them.

-- Stage plays – Take your kid to a theatrical play and let them see how people express emotions on stage.
+- Stage plays – Take your child to a theatrical play and let them see how people express emotions on stage.
 Enrol them in a primary workshop so they have a chance to learn the basics of expression.
 Acting exercises are helpful in breaking the mould and being comfortable with reading emotions and expressing them.

 - Volunteering – Allow your kid to work with organizations that serve and help other people.
-By seeing how their work directly impacts the well-being of other people, your kid will feel more connected to them and learn to empathize with them.
+By seeing how their work directly impacts the well-being of other people, your child will feel more connected to them and learn to empathize with them.

 - Mimicry – Cartoons and funny characters are the best deal for this.
 Ask your child to mimic a particular character exactly the way they do.
-You can even tell them to mimic your own self of how you get ready for the day or how you behave.

 Also Read: Basic Life Skills for Children